Last updated: September 25, 2023

 Most truck drivers dream about becoming an owner-operator at some point in their career.
 The thought of being your own boss appeals to a lot of people.
 However, not everyone has what it takes to be an entrepreneur.
 For instance, if you have an issue with either time management or procrastination, it could be tempting to put off scheduling work to free you up to commit your time to something else.

 Moreover, there are other factors to consider besides paperwork.
-We have five other things for you to think about too.
+Below, you’ll find five other things for you to think about.

 Employee documentation still applies